 PROVIDER shall ensure a summary of section 748 of the Michigan Mental Health Code will be filed in the case record for each CONSUMER in accordance with AR 330.7051(1).

 The PAYOR Recipient Rights officer shall have unimpeded access to all PAYOR’s CONSUMERS, medical records, or applicable staff records as needed.
 PROVIDER employees are required to cooperate with PAYOR’s Recipient Rights Office at all times.
-The PROVIDER agrees to allow individuals who properly identify themselves as representatives of Michigan Protection and Advocacy Services (P&A) access to premises, CONSUMERs and service records in compliance with Sections 748 and 750 of the MHC.
+The PROVIDER agrees to allow individuals who properly identify themselves as representatives of Disability Rights Michigan access to premises, CONSUMERs and service records in compliance with Sections 748 and 750 of the MHC.

 A CONSUMER of or an applicant for public mental health services may access several options to pursue resolution of complaints regarding services and supports managed and/or delivered by the PAYOR and its service provider network.
 The options may be pursued simultaneously.
 Specification of said options are set forth in the attached document labeled Exhibit G (“CONSUMER GRIEVANCE & DISPUTE RESOLUTION PROCESS”), which is incorporated by reference into this Agreement and made a part hereof.
 The PROVIDER agrees to comply with said grievance procedures required by the PAYOR and the MDHHS for receiving, processing and resolving promptly any and all complaints, disputes, and grievances for Medicaid and non-Medicaid CONSUMERS or potential CONSUMERS.